Frequently Asked Questions

 Webhook statusWebhook status

-You can see whether a webhook is set to active or inactive by looking at the upper right corner of the webhook card.
+You can see whether a webhook is set to Active or Inactive next to its name on the webhook card.

 Disable a webhookDisable a webhook